 Milk or milk alternatives

-However, some kids are allergic to dairy, or just refuse to drink milk.
+Some kids are allergic to dairy, however, or just refuse to drink milk.
 Try soy, hemp or rice milks, and be sure to look for calcium-fortified alternative milks.

 Coconut water is low in sugar and high in potassium, antioxidants and electrolytes.
 Make sure to avoid the sports recovery drinks that advertise coconut water.
 Either just buy plain coconut water or get it straight from the source.
 (Yes, coconut water is the water you find in the center of a coconut!)